-Methods for effective review of voluminous data, for example e-mail correspondence, will be to delete duplicated messages, narrow-down by dates and sender/receiver of the messages and use technology assisted review such as keyword search.
-AI-based narrowing-down of data is not prevalent in Japanese practice yet.
-It is important not to limit the scope excessively as preservation and collection of data is done at an early stage of the investigation when the scope and target of the investigation are often set tentatively.
+Methods for effective review of voluminous data, for example e-mail correspondence, include the deletion of duplicated messages, narrowing down by dates and sender/receiver of the messages and use of technology-assisted review such as keyword search.
+AI-based narrowing-down of data is not yet prevalent in Japanese practice.
+It is important not to excessively limit the scope, as preservation and collection of data are done at an early stage of the investigation when the scope and target of the investigation are often set tentatively.